Srinadhch07/BAv2/README.md

 pip install -q -U google-generativeai

 ```
-### This method can be used to use assistant which provides more features then previous version.
+### This method can be used to use an assistant which provides more features then previous version.
-- Make sure your PC installed all the neccesary modules before running CMD  based appliction.
+- Make sure your PC installed all the necessary modules before running CMD  based application.
 - You can also type and scroll too, enjoy.
 - More information here https://github.com/Srinadhch07/BAv2.git with the raw code.